 Be rewarded with Silver Accor Le Club Membership

-Silver status is usually awarded after 10 nights stay in Accor Hotels or 800 EUR in eligible expenses, this is a nice little benefit that you’d usually need to earn through travel.
+Silver status is usually awarded after 10 nights stay in Accor Hotels or 800 EUR of eligible expenses, this is a nice little benefit that you’d usually need to earn through travel.

 Now, we aren’t entirely convinced that this isn’t a wishy-washy facet to the membership that allows the cardholder to feel some sense of grandeur, regardless of what those benefits may actually be – so let’s break the benefits down.

 From a practical perspective, Silver members enjoy free internet and a welcome drink on their stays, advance access to private hotel sales, late checkout (subject to availability), and Le Club Accor Hotels customer care.

 Silver Le Club Accor Hotels membership status also helps you to boost and accumulate points that can be used to book more trips, applicable to hotels stays and frequent flyer points among other things.